-The Advisory Committee is composed the Southern California Region and the Northern California Region, with nine volunteer members in each region.
-A minimum of five members in each region will be parents or those who represent parents and students.
-The four remaining members in each region are comprised of advocates, attorneys, and school employees among other interested stakeholders.
+The Advisory Committee is composed of the Southern California Region and the Northern California Region, with 11 volunteer members in each region.
+A minimum of six members in each region will be parents or those who represent parents and students.
+The five remaining members in each region are comprised of advocates, attorneys, and school employees among other interested stakeholders.

 In particular, the Advisory Committee will consult with OAH in areas such as revisions to the OAH website, forms, documents, scheduling procedures, staff training, training materials, the parent procedure manual, the consumer brochure, outreach to families, and proposed revisions to laws and rules.

 The Interagency Agreement between the California Department of Education and the Office of Administrative Hearings and California Education Code section 56504.5, subdivision (c)(8) requires the establishment of a voluntary Advisory Committee.

 Due to unforeseen circumstances this meeting has been cancelled due to a lack of quorum.